-That said, 4K resolution (4096 x 2160 pixels) is the extra high definition of the future, and to properly edit 4K video, you need a display that has room for all the controls a video editor needs.
-Hence the 5K Retina iMac with twice the vertical and horizontal resolution of the “regular” 27″ iMac.
+As we said then, 4K resolution (4096 x 2160 pixels) is the extra high definition of the future, and to properly edit 4K video, you need a display that has room for all the controls a video editor needs.
+Hence the 5K Retina iMac with twice the vertical and horizontal resolution of the discontinued non-Retina 27″ iMac.

-Update: With OS X 10.11 El Capitan, all Retina iMacs support a new 30-bit color mode with 10 bits per color channel.
+With OS X 10.11 El Capitan, all Retina iMacs support a new 30-bit color mode with 10 bits per color channel.
 This is a big step forward from 24-bit color (8 bits each for red, green, and blue) in providing improved color gradation without banding.
-Initially, only some Apple apps support 30-bit color, but that will change over time.
+For now, only some Apple apps support 30-bit color, but that will change over time.

 - Identifier: iMac15,1